scotttesler/dotfiles/README.md

 #### Cool stuff:

-- You will get a random emoticon in your bash prompt on bash start.
+- You will get a random emoji in your bash prompt on bash start.